polakowo/datadocs/docs/big-data/wide-column-stores.md

 - Modeled after Google's [Bigtable: A Distributed Storage System for Structured Data](https://research.google.com/archive/bigtable.html)
 - Designed to provide random access to high volume of structured or unstructured data.
 - Sits on top of HDFS:
-    - Achieves fast lookups on HDFS.
+    - Achieves fast lookups on HDFS
-    - Leverages the fault tolerance feature of HDFS.
+    - Leverages the fault tolerance feature of HDFS
+    - But has a single point of failure
 - Main features:
     - Linear and modular scalability
-    - Strictly consistent reads and writes
+    - Strictly consistent reads and writes (CP)
     - Automatic and configurable sharding of tables
     - Automatic failover support between RegionServers
     - Easy to use Java API for client access
     - Block cache and Bloom Filters for real-time queries
     - Very fast way to expose results of Spark to other systems
+- There is no query language, just CRUD APIs.
 - [HBase: The Definitive Guide by Lars George](https://www.oreilly.com/library/view/hbase-the-definitive/9781449314682/ch01.html)

 #### Compared to HDFS